yuanshunning/pickit-docs/docs/robot-integrations/socket/index.rst

 |                          | PICKIT\_NO\_OBJECTS              | No objects for picking were detected.
 See status messages for diagnostics.                                                                                                                                                                  |
 +--------------------------+----------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Below are the values of the Pick-it status constants communicated by
+Below are the values of the Pickit status constants communicated by
-Pick-it:
+Pickit:

 .. raw:: html